Americans stand trial in Japan, accused in Ghosn’s escape

-TOKYO (AP) — Two Americans suspected of helping former Nissan chairman Carlos Ghosn flee Japan while he was out on bail go on trial Monday in Tokyo.
+TOKYO (AP) — Two Americans who are charged with helping former Nissan chairman Carlos Ghosn flee Japan while he was facing accusations of financial misconduct agreed Monday they took part in a scheme for him to escape the country.

+Statements by Michael Taylor and his son, Peter, on the opening day of their trial in Tokyo suggest the pair don’t plan to fight charges of assisting a criminal.
+That carries a possible penalty of up to three years in prison.

-Michael Taylor, a former Green Beret, and his son Peter Taylor are suspected in the Houdini-like operation where Ghosn hid in a box for music equipment that was loaded onto a private jet that flew him to Lebanon, via Turkey in December 2019.
+Prosecutors read out a statement accusing Michael Taylor, a former Green Beret, and Peter Taylor of arranging to hide Ghosn in box for musical equipment.
+It was loaded onto a jet in the western city of Osaka that flew him to Lebanon via Turkey in December 2019.
+“You helped him escape,” the statement said.

-The Taylors were arrested in Massachusetts in May last year and extradited in March on charges of helping a criminal.
+After a brief discussion with Chief Judge Hideo Nirei and defense lawyers, the Taylors agreed there were no mistakes in the statement.

 The authorities say Ghosn hired the Taylors for at least $1.3 million.
+Monday’s prosecution statement said $500,000 was to be transferred to Peter Taylor through the account of Ghosn’s son, Anthony.

-Ghosn led Japanese automaker Nissan Motor Co. for two decades before his arrest in November 2018.
+Ghosn led Nissan Motor Co. for two decades before his arrest in 2018.
 He was charged with falsifying securities reports in under-reporting his compensation and of breach of trust in using Nissan money for personal gain.
-Ghosn says he is innocent.
+He says he is innocent.

-At Monday’s court session, the Tokyo District Prosecutors will outline the allegations against the Taylors before Presiding Judge Hideo Nirei and two other judges.

-The Taylors will also likely make statements.
-They have been held in a Tokyo detention center since arriving in Japan and were not available for comment.

-Peter Taylor said in a statement to a Massachusetts court in January that he met Ghosn in 2019 in Japan to pitch his digital marketing company to repair Ghosn’s tarnished reputation.
-He said Ghosn asked him to bring him gifts, food and DVDs from his wife, as well as to deliver gifts, including to family members in Lebanon.
+Peter Taylor said in a statement to a Massachusetts court in January that he met Ghosn in 2019 in Japan to pitch his digital marketing company to help repair Ghosn’s tarnished reputation.
+He said Ghosn asked him to bring him gifts, food and DVDs from his wife, and to deliver gifts, including to relatives in Lebanon.

-Peter Taylor also said he left Japan for Shanghai on Dec.
-29, 2019, and was not in Japan at the time of the alleged escape.
+Peter Taylor said he left Japan for Shanghai on Dec.
+29, 2019, and was not in Japan when Ghosn is accused of fleeing.
 He denied he was in touch with his father at that time, according to a document from the Massachusetts District Court.

-A third person, George-Antoine Zayek, also is suspected of helping Ghosn escape Japan.
+Monday’s prosecution statement said a third person, George-Antoine Zayek, helped Michael Taylor with the luggage that Ghosn hid inside.
 Zayek has not been arrested.

 Ghosn has said he fled Japan while out on bail because he did not expect to get a fair trial.
 More than 99% of criminal cases in Japan result in convictions.